What is a UMAP plot?

 Most, if not all, single-cell RNA sequencing datasets contain thousands of gene expression counts per individual cell.
 This is reduced to two or three dimensions so that each cell gets a location on a two or three-dimensional plot: a UMAP plot.

-What’s the goal of UMAP in single-cell research?
+What’s the goal of a UMAP plot in single-cell research?

 The goal of UMAP in single-cell studies is to place similar cells together and different cells further apart on a 2D or 3D plot.
 In the end, the shapes of the cells in a 2D or 3D plot aim to capture the similarities between cells in high-dimensional space.